mrz1836/codepipeline-to-github/README.md

-run                            Fires the lambda function (IE: run event=started) save-param                     Saves a plain-text string parameter in SSM save-param-encrypted           Saves an encrypted string value as a parameter in SSM save-token                     Helper for saving a new Github token to Secrets Manager tag                            Generate a new tag and push (IE: tag version=0.0.0) tag-remove                     Remove a tag if found (IE: tag-remove version=0.0.0) tag-update                     Update an existing tag to current commit (IE: tag-update version=0.0.0)
+run                            Fires the lambda function (IE: run event=started) save-param                     Saves a plain-text string parameter in SSM save-param-encrypted           Saves an encrypted string value as a parameter in SSM save-secrets                   Helper for saving Github token(s) to Secrets Manager (extendable for more secrets) tag                            Generate a new tag and push (IE: tag version=0.0.0) tag-remove                     Remove a tag if found (IE: tag-remove version=0.0.0) tag-update                     Update an existing tag to current commit (IE: tag-update version=0.0.0)